-Whether you're a nonprofit or for-profit social enterprise, chances are that you're on the hunt for a corporate sponsor or partner.
+Whether you're a nonprofit or for-profit social enterprise, chances are that you're on the hunt for a corporate sponsor or investor.
 It could be for a long-term initiative, upcoming event, or special campaign.

 And why wouldn't you be?
 Corporate sponsors and partners bring in new revenue, as well as a new audience that is potentially untapped by your organization or cause.
 Their benefits to you are crystal clear.

 However, have you stopped to think about what you bring to the table?
 There's plenty in it for the companies you're asking as well.
 Never sell yourself short.

 These kinds of collaborations are called "cause marketing," and friends, I have really good news.
 There is no better time for it, and I'm about to tell you why.
 The bad news is that you may have the wrong approach.